Birmingham Dog Bite Lawyer

 Our record of success includes several multimillion-dollar verdicts and settlements.
 Kirby Farris and Ken Riley are both lifelong Alabama residents who have accomplished legal careers.

 Mr. Farris and Mr. Riley are both members of the Birmingham Bar Association, Alabama Bar Association, and American Bar Association.
-They are also both admitted to the Alabama Supreme Court as well as the United States District Court for the Middle District of Alabama, United States District Court for the Northern District of Alabama, and United States District Court for the Southern District of Alabama.
+They are also both admitted to the Alabama Supreme Court as well as the United States District Court for the Middle District of Alabama, the United States District Court for the Northern District of Alabama, and the United States District Court for the Southern District of Alabama.

 We also provide legal representation on a contingency fee basis, so you do not have to worry about paying us any fees unless you receive a monetary award.
 You can have our lawyers examine all of your options when you call (205) 324-1212 right now.